RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 8.6: How should be the master directory to run ChewBBACA

-A master directory (Analyze_genomes/) containing the folders that are needed to run ChewBBACA with the 2653 cgMLST target genes was created as an example: Analyze_genomes/.
-This folder contains a directory called “example_genomes/” representing the folder of the genomes to be typed.
-The second folder is the “example_schema_seed” representing the “schema_seed/” folder that must be downloaded.
-In addition to two “gene_targets.txt” files containing the 2653 target genes of cgMLST and the file PA01.trn which is the prodigal's trained file to recognize CDs.
+A master directory ```Analyze_genomes/``` containing the folders that are needed to run ChewBBACA with the 2653 cgMLST target genes was created as an example.
+This folder contains a directory called ```example_genomes/``` representing the folder of the genomes to be typed.
+The second folder is the ```example_schema_seed/``` representing the ```schema_seed/``` folder that must be downloaded.
+In addition to two “gene_targets.txt” files containing the 2653 target genes of cgMLST and the file "PA01.trn" which is the prodigal's trained file to recognize CDs.

 ## Step 9: Analyze the results

-The allelic profile of the typed genomes will be in the folder: “results/ results_alleles.tsv” which is the output of the file released by the script above.
-Other output released by the above script will be in the folder “results/”, as an example: RepeatedLoci.txt; logging_info.txt; results_contigsInfo.tsv
+The allelic profile of the typed genomes will be in the folder: ```results/results_alleles.tsv``` which is the output of the file released by the script above.
+Others output released by the above script will be in the folder ```results/```, as an example: RepeatedLoci.txt; logging_info.txt; results_contigsInfo.tsv

 ## Step 10: Allele profile view by minimum spanning tree (mst)

-To view the allelic profile data of the typed genomes you need to access the output of the script present in the folder “results/ results_alleles.tsv”.
+To view the allelic profile data of the typed genomes you need to access the output of the script present in the folder ```results/results_alleles.tsv```.
 It is possible in two ways the first is to download free software GrapeTree (version1.5.0) with parameters implemented in MSTree v2 ignoring missing values for the entire strain collection available in (https://github.com/achtman-lab/GrapeTree/releases) or through the software Phyloviz online.